What’s Wrong With Asking the Question?

 The United States has been narrowly saved from lethal terrorist plots in recent years—or so it has seemed.
 A would-be suicide bomber was intercepted on his way to the Capitol; a scheme to bomb synagogues and shoot Stinger missiles at military aircraft was developed by men in Newburgh, N.Y.; and a fanciful idea to fly explosive-laden model planes into the Pentagon and the Capitol was hatched in Massachusetts.

 But all these dramas were facilitated by the F.B.I., whose undercover agents and informers posed as terrorists offering a dummy missile, fake C-4 explosives, a disarmed suicide vest, and rudimentary training.
 Suspects naïvely played their parts until they were arrested.

-What can possibly come about by asking a question like the ones we have asked here today?
+What can come about by asking a question like the one we have asked today?
 Maybe you will come up with the same answers your spouse, the media, or the government has provided you.
-Or maybe, you will come to your own conclusions and your own theories instead of relying on someone else to do it for you.
+Or maybe, you will come to your own conclusions and theories instead of relying on someone else to do it for you.
 You get to choose whether you lead or get misled.
 Either is fine, but you need to understand that the odds of being lied to increase when you have no interest in ensuring integrity.

 Consider the following.
-During the time of our Founders, many believed that thunder and lightning were the wrath of God.
-Was Benjamin Franklin considered a conspiracy theorist for questioning the official position, or a hero for harnessing electricity?
-At the end of the day, the label we affix doesn’t matter.
+During the time of our Founders, many believed that thunder and lightning were the wraths of God.
+Was Benjamin Franklin considered a conspiracy theorist for questioning the official position or a hero for harnessing electricity?
+The label we affix doesn’t matter.
 The truth was ultimately better than the ignorance that literally kept everyone in the dark.